 Here are a few reasons why you might want to have a blog site that’s separate from your company’s main website:

-- You want to establish yourself as a thought leader or industry experts, separate from your company identify.
+- You want to establish yourself as a thought leader or industry expert, separate from your company identity.

 - You plan to cover a scope of content that may not be directly relevant to your company’s product or service offering.

 - You want to develop blog content that adopts a tone that may not be appropriate for your company’s main website.

 - You want to promote your blog as its own brand, separate from your main company.

 With that being said, there is one major downside to keeping a separate blog from your main website.

 The most glaring issue is how a separate site will impact your search engine optimization.

 The best way to improve SEO and build authority for your company’s website is by regularly publishing engaging and relevant blog content that…

 …users can find when they search relevant terms.